-vi.
-Shareowner Access to Independent Directors
+Shareholder Access to Independent Directors

-Significant Shareowners increasingly have the prerogative to communicate directly with Independent Directors, including without Management being present.
-When a Board fails to be responsive to the prerogative of Shareowners, Shareowners should consider other methods to compel responsiveness and accountability by the Board to Shareowners, such as proposing shareowner-nominated Director candidates pursuant to Securities and Exchange rules and regulations, or withdrawing support for the election of any Board or Committee Chair who refuses to communicate or meet with a significant Shareowner.
+Significant Shareholders increasingly have the prerogative to communicate directly with Independent Directors, including without Management being present.
+When a Board fails to be responsive to the prerogative of Shareholders, Shareholders should consider other methods to compel responsiveness and accountability, such as proposing shareholder-nominated Director candidates pursuant to Securities and Exchange rules and regulations, or withdrawing support for the election of any Board or Committee Chair who refuses to communicate or meet with a significant Shareholder.

-vii.
-Shareowner Access to the Proxy
+Shareholder Access to the Proxy

-Proposing and electing a Director is the single most important stock ownership right that Shareowners can exercise.
-By electing Independent Directors who act in the best interests of the Company and its Shareowners, Shareowners can help define the performance standards against which Management is held accountable to enhance the long-term success of the Company and its Shareowners.
-As such, Shareowners should be permitted to utilize a proxy access rule, when appropriate, to enhance their ability to hold ineffective Directors accountable when they fail to properly monitor and prevent: Management misconduct, under-performance or diminishment of Shareowner value.
+Proposing and electing a Director is the single most important stock ownership right that Shareholders can exercise.
+By electing Independent Directors who act in the best interests of the Company and its Shareholders, Shareholders can help define the performance standards against which Management is held accountable to enhance the long-term success of the Company and its Shareholders.
+As such, Shareholders should be permitted to utilize a proxy access rule, when appropriate, to enhance their ability to hold ineffective Directors accountable when they fail to properly monitor and prevent: Management misconduct, under-performance or diminishment of Shareholder value.

-OPERS believes that long-term Shareowners (e.g., owning shares for three years or longer) should have the right to nominate an individual(s) to stand for election to the Board of a Company that the Shareowner, or a group of Shareowners, own, subject to an ownership threshold (e.g., 3%), alongside Management-proposed Directors, at no cost to the Shareowner, and at no disadvantage to the Shareowner-nominated Director (e.g., Management-nominated and Shareholder-nominated Directors and short bios for each listed seriatim), and to have Shareholder-nominated Directors included on the Company's proxy card (i.e., on a Universal Proxy Card).
-Proxy access mechanisms should provide Shareholders with an equal opportunity to use this right without stipulating overly restrictive requirements for use, and also provide assurances that the mechanism will not be subject to self-interest by short-term investors, investors without a substantial investment in the Company, or investors seeking to take control of the Board for purposes other than the creation of long-term sustainable value for all Shareowners.
+OPERS believes that long-term Shareholders (e.g., owning shares for three years or longer) should have the right to nominate an individual(s) to stand for election to the Board of a Company that the Shareholder, or a group of Shareholders, own, subject to an ownership threshold (e.g., 3 percent), alongside Management-proposed Directors, at no cost to the Shareholder, and at no disadvantage to the Shareholder-nominated Director (e.g., Management-nominated and Shareholder-nominated Directors and short bios for each listed seriatim), and to have Shareholder-nominated Directors included on the Company's proxy card (i.e., on a Universal Proxy Card).
+Proxy access mechanisms should provide Shareholders with an equal opportunity to use this right without stipulating overly restrictive requirements for use, and also provide assurances that the mechanism will not be subject to self-interest by short-term investors, investors without a substantial investment in the Company, or investors seeking to take control of the Board for purposes other than the creation of long-term sustainable value for all Shareholders.
 Staff will review proposals regarding the adoption of proxy access on a case-by-case basis, and vote based on the foregoing criteria.

-viii.
 Authorization of Common Shares

-Shareowners should have the right to approve, by majority vote, increases in the authorized number of common shares, which should be intended for use of a legitimate corporate purpose and capital allocation that is consistent with interests of Shareowners.
-OPERS will normally support a Board if it believes that additional common shares are necessary to fulfill its business needs and capital allocation requirements, unless the of use of the additional common shares will be used to fund a poison pill plan or other purposes that is not in the economic interests of Shareowners.
+Shareholders should have the right to approve, by majority vote, increases in the authorized number of common shares, which should be intended for use of a legitimate corporate purpose and capital allocation that is consistent with interests of Shareholders.
+OPERS will normally support a Board if it believes that additional common shares are necessary to fulfill its business needs and capital allocation requirements, unless the of use of the additional common shares will be used to fund a poison pill plan or other purposes that is not in the economic interests of Shareholders.

-ix.
 Fair Price Provisions

-OPERS supports "fair price" provisions, meaning that each Shareowner should receive equal financial treatment by receiving the highest price paid to any Shareowner during a specified period of time before the commencement of a tender offer by an acquiring Company.
-A Fair Price Provision prevents pressure on the target Company's Shareowners to tender their shares at the front end of a two-tiered tender offer by the acquiring Company.
-OPERS supports the foregoing provision that prevents the acquiring Company from buying shares of, or the target Company from selling shares to, a Shareowner at above market prices in priority to, or to the detriment of, OPERS.
+OPERS supports "fair price" provisions, meaning that each Shareholder should receive equal financial treatment by receiving the highest price paid to any Shareholder during a specified period of time before the commencement of a tender offer by an acquiring Company.
+A Fair Price Provision prevents pressure on the target Company's Shareholders to tender their shares at the front end of a two-tiered tender offer by the acquiring Company.
+OPERS supports the foregoing provision that prevents the acquiring Company from buying shares of, or the target Company from selling shares to, a Shareholder at above market prices in priority to, or to the detriment of, OPERS.

-x.
 Increase or Issuance of Preferred Stock